 Heroin Detox in Washington State

 Of the many addictive opiates, heroin is probably the most infamous, not just because it is so highly addictive, but because it has been known about and used for so long.
-Individuals looking for a way to stop this addiction may feel like they are facing an insurmountable challenge, beginning with the fear of the agonizing withdrawal process and stretching to the worry about how to remain sober.
+Because it is so highly addictive, detoxification of the substance is often needed before being placed in addiction therapy.

-We have excellent relationships with detox facilities in the Pacific Northwest and surrounding areas, and will assist you with detox placement should you or your loved one require this service prior to entering our drug addiction treatment program.
+Here at Free by the Sea, we have excellent relationships with detox facilities in the Pacific Northwest and surrounding areas.
+We are able to assist you with detox placement should you or your loved one require this service prior to entering our drug addiction treatment program.

 What Is Heroin Addiction?